arcanelemon/OpenCV-Image-Tiler/README.md

  ### Methods
   ### init_image_tiler
-  > Initializes the C wrapper to link our python script.
+  Initializes the C wrapper to link our python script.
 Must be called prior to implemenation.

   ```c

   ```

   ### split_image
-  > Splits standard numpy image data into an image array portional to slice size.
+  Splits standard numpy image data into an image array portional to slice size.
 Will resize provided image if slice size does not fit evenly.

-  >
+  Return
-  > Return numpy::ndarray[]
+  > numpy::ndarray[]

-  >
-  > Arguments
+  Arguments
-  > - **img** (cv::Mat) The image provided to split.
+  > **img** (cv::Mat) The image provided to split.
-  > - **slice_size** (int) The desired slice size of the new images.
+  > **slice_size** (int) The desired slice size of the new images.

  ```c
  def split_image(image, slice_size = 416):